 Students who have an Academic Standing of Suspension or Exclusion under Macquarie University's Academic Progression Policy are not permitted to enrol in OUA units offered by Macquarie University.
 Students with an Academic Standing of Suspension or Exclusion who have enrolled in units through OUA will be withdrawn.

-Using anthropological and ethnographic studies, this subject focuses mainly on the social and cultural contexts of drug use, both legal and illegal.
+Using anthropological and ethnographic studies, this unit focuses mainly on the social and cultural contexts of drug use, both legal and illegal.
 Topics include: the international traffic in opium/heroin and cocaine in the Golden Triangle of mainland South-East Asia and in South America and the way this traffic inter-meshes with regional politics and local tribal, peasant and commercial systems of production and exchange; the social history of drugs in the USA, UK and Australia; youth culture and drugs in the West; AIDS and intravenous drug use; addiction and treatment; drugs and the law; the global political economy of pharmaceuticals, particularly contraceptives, erectile dysfunction drugs, and antiretrovirals in the age of AIDS; and the placebo effect.
 Students will learn to appreciate the complex ways that drug use is shaped by cultural, historical, economic, and political factors on a global scale.
-This subject also examines psychological theories of addiction and the neurology of drug use.
+This unit also examines psychological theories of addiction and the neurology of drug use.
+All enrolment queries should be directed to Open Universities Australia (OUA): see www.open.edu.au

 - Essay (40%)